bellis14/Senior_Project/ios/README.md

 * Setting up your iphone device
   * Do not use the iOS simulators if you are using M1 chip mac computers.
 Feel free to try it.
 If it works great!
   * Follow this [video](https://www.youtube.com/watch?v=bqh6YaMxgbE) setting up your iphone device.
-  * If after setting up the device you get this error:
+  * If after setting up the device you get this error when trying to run the app:

      "Showing Recent Messages Failed to register bundle identifier: The app identifier "com.google.mlkit.quickstart.VisionExample" cannot be registered to your development team because it is not available.
 Change your bundle identifier to a unique string to try again."